n0bodysec/docker-images/fosscord/README.md

 ## 📜 Notice

 - MariaDB integration is not working properly at the moment.
 For this reason, the mariadb container is configured on a separate compose file.
-- It is possible to use docker bind mount instead of docker volumes, but you need to rewrite `docker-compose.override.yml` accordingly.
+- It is possible to use docker named volumes instead of bind mount, but you need to rewrite `docker-compose.override.yml` accordingly.